-- More than half of all men interviewed had participated in transactional sex or had sex with a sex worker, while one-quarter of men reported having had four or more lifetime sexual partners. - o Approximately one in three men had symptoms that could indicate depression or problems coping with everyday life. - o Work stress was also a serious concern for men in both sites, with 80 percent of men in Dili and 87 percent of men in Manufahi saying they agreed or strongly agreed that they were frequently stressed or depressed because of not having enough work or income. - o In both Dili and Manufahi, approximately two in three men said they had experienced some form of violence or trauma during the conflict years (1975-99 and/or 2006-08).
-Of those men, 14 percent in Dili and 18 percent in Manufahi displayed symptoms of trauma in the past week.
+- o More than half of all men interviewed had participated in transactional sex or had sex with a sex worker, while one-quarter of men reported having had four or more lifetime sexual partners. - o Approximately one in three men had symptoms that could indicate depression or problems coping with everyday life. - o Work stress was also a serious concern for men in both sites, with 80 percent of men in Dili and 87 percent of men in Manufahi saying they agreed or strongly agreed that they were frequently stressed or depressed because of not having enough work or income. - o In both Dili and Manufahi, approximately two in three men said they had experienced some form of violence or trauma during the conflict years (1975-99 and/or 2006-08).
+Of those men, 14 percent in Dili and 18 percent in Manufahi displayed symptoms of trauma (PTSD) in the past week.

 This chapter presents the Study's findings on men's sexual practices, physical and mental health, and on other experiences of adversity, among men in Dili and Manufahi.
-The reasoning behind surveying men in these two municipalities is explained in Chapter 2.
-It is expected that the results from the two study sites will provide information that will be useful for programing across Timor-Leste.
+The Study was undertaken only in Dili and Manufahi because the Nabilan Program is currently working in Manufahi, while Dili is a potential site for extending our programing in the future.
+The resources of the program did not allow us to conduct the research with men in enough sites to provide nationally representative results, unlike for the women's survey.
+It is hoped, though, that the results from the two study sites will provide useful information which can be considered in programing in other locations.